jimb0bmij/VMware/vmahost/README.md

 # VMware
-Scripts using the VMA applaince.
+Script to setup host using SHA.